 Heart to Heart

-First story in the Cat in Rabbit's Fur saga.
+First short story in the Cat in Rabbit's Fur saga.

 The sky threatened rain, yet Ime, the young boss of Rift, insisted on a little tea date.
 It was a warm day and a busier weekend than most with Razor City’s annual lunar festival in full swing.
 Angry grey clouds couldn’t put a damper on the events.